• Time: it can stretch or run away based on our mood and what we're doing

 The time paradox

-I have recently read a book by Philip Zimbardo, a psychologist at Stanford University.
+I have recently read The Time Paradox by Philip Zimbardo, a psychologist at Stanford University.
 In it, he identifies and then unpicks the paradoxes inherent in our relationship with time, the chief of which is the fact that while time regulates every choice or decision that we make, we seldom recognise the profound impact that our attitude to time has on all aspects of our lives.

 Beyond this, he has identified six approaches to time, and devised an exercise that enables you to identify which relationship to time is your most dominant.
 Each of these approaches can play its own key role in determining how we think and act.